bqanderson/budget_manager/README.md

   * Inspire future project.

   * New tools, frameworks, and concepts that I will also be using:
+    * Vue.js (obviously)
+    * Vue-cli for a quick Vue build
+    * Axios for handling HTTP request on the front end
+    * Vuetify for it's grid system & other components
+    * Vue-cookie (cookies! yay, cookies!)
     * JWT Authorization with Passport.js
     * API methods
     * Consign (NPM- script autoloader)